XL-Kong/2DPASS/README.md

 ## Foggy-KITTI dataset

-The already processed dataset can be downloaded from [this Onedrive folder](https://nusu-my.sharepoint.com/:f:/r/personal/e1011066_u_nus_edu/Documents/KITTI?csf=1&web=1&e=8T5OUG)
+The already processed dataset can be downloaded from [this Onedrive folder](https://nusu-my.sharepoint.com/:f:/r/personal/e1011066_u_nus_edu/Documents/Foggy-KITTI?csf=1&web=1&e=hQbVjW), The processed dataset can be downloaded from here, corresponding to KITTI's sequence 8.
+Label files can be downloaded from KITTI's official website

+## Multimodal-SubKITTI dataset0

+To deal with the out-of-distribution problem, I removed pedestrians and cyclists from semantic-kitti to get a subset dataset of KITTI.
+It can be downloaded from [this OneDrive folder]((https://nusu-my.sharepoint.com/:f:/r/personal/e1011066_u_nus_edu/Documents/KITTI?csf=1&web=1&e=8T5OUG))